jbtuthill/mapping_ia_few/README.md

 ## Repository Contents

-- `scripts/`: Contains Python scripts for data analysis and visualization.
+- `scripts/`: Contains Python scripts for data analysis.
 - `datasets/`: Includes shared datasets used in the analysis.
+- `visualizations/`: Contains Python scripts for visualization of data.
 - `README.md`: Provides an overview of the repository and instructions for replicating the analysis.

 ## Citation